Nikoms/phpunit-arrange/README.md

 # phpunit-arrange

-* Do "Arrange" (Arrange-Act-Assert style) in annotations
-* Make your tests easier to read
+## When to use it?

-* Dramatically reduce your messy "setUp" method!
+* You want to reduce your messy "setUp" methods that init objects for ALL tests.
+But most of the time, they are not required all together.
+* You want to have explicit setup/arrange for each tests...
+Or reuse them!
+* You want to have tests easy to read
-* Only put the real important mock/expect in your test method, the rest is in annotations
+* You want to put forward real important setup/expectations/fixtures and put the rest as annotations

+It's time to refactor your ugly "setUp"!

 ## Compatibility